opral/monorepo/documentation/ast.md

 ### Reference

 {% Callout variant="info" %}
-**The AST definition is small on purpose.** Feedback and requirements from users will define what Nodes and properties are added.
+**The AST definition is small on purpose.** Feedback and requirements from users will define what nodes and properties are added.
 Participate in the [discussions](https://github.com/inlang/inlang/discussions).
 {% /Callout %}

 _Up-to-date definitions of the AST can be found [here](https://github.com/inlang/inlang/blob/main/source-code/core/src/ast/index.ts)_